NWChen/Tribune/README.md

 * streetview historical overlaying
 * motorized pennyboard using myo
 * script to repeatedly commit and make you look good on GitHub
+* detect if your phone is currently located inside a bev